 Not Covered: Cosmetic services, supplies, or drugs if provided primarily to improve physical appearance.
-A service, supply or drug that results in an incidental improvement in appearance may be covered if it is provided primarily to restore function lost or impaired as the result of an illness, accidental injury, or a birth defect.
+However, a service, supply, or drug that results in an incidental improvement in appearance may be covered if it is provided primarily to restore function lost or impaired as the result of an illness, accidental injury, or a birth defect.
 You are also not covered for treatment for any complications resulting from a noncovered cosmetic procedure.